Lumbar Back Sprains and Strains

 Most people will experience back pain during their lifetime.
 Some patients fear the worst, especially when pain is acute or severe.
 The most common cause of back pain is sprain or strain, although pain can be so intense and severe that the cause may be attributed to vertebral fracture, disc disorder, or tumor.

 Sprains and strains often result from excessive physical demands on the back.
 Lifting something too heavy, a sudden fall, car crash, or sports injury can cause soft tissues (ligaments, muscles, tendons) to stretch too much.

 The spine includes vertebrae (bones), discs (cartilaginous pads or shock absorbers), the spinal cord and nerve roots (neurological wiring system), and blood vessels (nourishment).
 Ligaments link bones together, and tendons connect muscles to bones and discs.
-The ligaments, muscles, and tendons work together to handle the external forces the spine encounters during movement, such as bending forward and lifting.
+The ligaments, muscles, and tendons work together to manage external forces the spine encounters during movement, such as bending forward and lifting.

 - Muscle is made up of individual and segmental strands of tissue.
 When back muscles encounter excessive external force, individual strands can stretch or tear while the rest of the muscle is spared injury.

 Local tissues swell when ligaments, muscles, tendons, or combinations become overstretched, overused, or torn.
-Swelling causes pain, tenderness, and stiffness; swelling serves to protect the injured back by restricting movement - similar to a splint on a broken leg.
+Swelling causes pain, tenderness, and stiffness; swelling serves to protect the injured back by restricting movement; similar to a splint on a broken leg.

 About 90% of ligament strains and muscle sprains will improve spontaneously within four weeks.
 The goal of therapy is prevention of recurrence.
 Posture, ergonomic principles, and smoking cessation are fundamental to prevention.
 Furthermore, cardiovascular fitness is an independent factor that predicts spinal health, and working toward improving cardiovascular fitness is an important therapeutic intervention.